stefanogali/panini-cake/README.md

 Got to the [Shopify Partner website](https://www.shopify.com/uk/partners) and create a free account, you will then be able to create a free development store.

-Once you are done, go to settings and find the apps section, then head to the [Shopify app store](https://apps.shopify.com/) and install the Headless app.
+Once you are done, go to settings and find the apps section, then head to the [Shopify app store](https://apps.shopify.com/) and install the Headless app to build using the Storefront API.

-From the Headless app you will need to generate the secret token and access token, which will then be used in your env variables
+From the Headless app you will need to generate the secret token and access token, which will then be used in your env variables.
+You can refer to [this guide](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/getting-started)

 ```bash
 SHOPIFY_REVALIDATION_SECRET="XXXXXXXXXXXXXXXXX"